At A Glance

 China took credit for eventually persuading Sudan to accept the additional peacekeepers.
 As a major buyer of Sudanese oil and supplier of arms, China is highly influential in Sudan and has come under international pressure to do more to stop the violence.

-Peacekeepers face government restrictions on movement and access, including access to camps for the displaced.
-Some have been threatened with attack by the Sudanese military, according to the U.N. secretary-general's November 2009 report to the Security Council.
+Peacekeepers face government restrictions on movement and access, including access to camps for the displaced, according to the U.N. secretary-general's January 2013 report to the Security Council.

 UNAMID said it was stepping up patrols in February 2011 and stopped waiting for government clearance to go on trips, after the United States criticised the mission for not doing enough to protect civilians caught up in fighting.

-However, the mission continues to face restrictions on flights and patrols.
-Hundreds of visas are blocked and the authorities often refuse permission to resupply UNAMID team sites, peacekeeping chief Herve Ladsous said.
+However, the mission continues to face restrictions on flights and patrols, and hundreds of visas are blocked.

 Insecurity spills across borders